 This article is part of our How to Apply series, which answers common questions about the application process and includes these articles:

-This post was originally written in 2018 but has been updated to reflect accurate application information in October 2021.
+This post was originally written in 2018 but has been updated to reflect accurate application information as of January 2023.

 How many letters of recommendation are required?

 Three letters of recommendation are required for application to all of our degree programs.
 At least two of these letters should be solicited from college, university, or seminary professors who have taught you and are well-acquainted with your academic qualifications.
 MDiv applicants must have one letter that can speak to their ministerial capacity, whatever that may look like for their particular tradition or practice.

 What do you look for in a letter of recommendation?
 How can I ensure that my letters of recommendation reflect what you’re looking for?

 Letters of recommendation are some of the best sources of information our office receives about you as they allow us to hear how your mentors, supervisors, and professors view you and your abilities.

 Letters should address your intellectual abilities, personal qualities, and promise for graduate study in religion.
 They should also directly address your candidacy for admission to HDS.

 It is usually a good idea to start talking with potential recommenders at least two months in advance of the January deadline.
 They should be knowledgeable about the degree program you are applying to and why you have decided to apply to HDS, so we encourage you to have one or more conversations with them.
 We also recommend that you provide your recommenders with a copy of your résumé, statement of purpose, and a link to the program site so that they have all the information they need to write a tailored letter on your behalf.
 And feel free to share with your recommenders aspects of your background and academic interests you think they might find helpful in writing their letters.